Monday, June 29, 2009

 near them, they will tell you, I know, I was there.

-There are no (or few) edges, as I have defined them, here.
-The poem takes its energy from an intimacy that is graceful, relaxed, and even (slightly) epiphanic.
+There are no edges, as I have defined them, here.
+The poem takes its energy from an intimacy which is graceful, relaxed, and even (slightly) epiphanic.
 Beyond an obvious glow of genuine human warmth, the poem is charged by a subtle kind of pronoun game: who is "them" in line one?
 Why does the third person plural not appear again?
-The fascinating depth of having more than one "I" in the poem creates an effect of boundaries being blurred, that is very similar to what we experience in close physical proximity to a lover or mate.
-Yet the poem's peculiar grace lies in the combination of familiar and unfamiliar elements: it is never obvious, and, while it does not exactly attack, it is certainly multi-leveled.
-This impression is heightened by a kind of twist ending, not in the Shyamalan sense but in the sense that the poem deliberately leaves unanswered questions.
-This is done without ever losing sight of an immaculate internal smoothness, the opposite of edginess.
+The conceit of having more than one "I" in the poem creates an effect of boundaries being blurred.
+This is very similar to what we experience in close physical proximity to a lover or mate.
+Yet the poem's peculiar grace lies in the combination of familiar and unfamiliar elements: the purport of it is never obvious, and, while it does not exactly attack, it is certainly multi-leveled.
+This impression is heightened by a kind of twist ending, in the sense that the poem deliberately leaves unanswered, rather gnomic questions.
+This is done without ever losing sight of an immaculate internal smoothness or limpidity, the opposite of edginess.
 How could the second "I" have been there to witness the fabled conversation?
-Was it a miraculous occurrence?
-I would say that this poem gets close to post-avant without touching it.
-There is simply too much grace to warrant the post-avant tag being applied.
-The fact that the poem is substantially new and, (in my opinion) wonderful, means that post-avant simply cannot do everything.
-Just as Creeley was close to the Beats, without ever being Beat, Stempleman seems like he could be a prized cousin to the post-avant family.
-He will (and already has) shown us some of our blind spots, and diffused any claims to a totalized strength.
+Was it miraculous?

 Here is another Stempleman poem, from his Blazevox book String Parade.
 It is called Unlike Weight: